 If you served in the U.S. Armed Forces, but are not eligible for free service credit, you can still purchase additional service called Veteran's Credit Buy-In when you are ready to start receiving IPERS retirement benefits.
-You can purchase IPERS service for periods of active duty in the U.S. Armed Forces if you meet all of the following criteria:
+You can purchase IPERS service for periods of active duty in the U.S. Armed Forces if you meet all of the following:

-- Are vested by service. - Have an Application for IPERS Monthly Retirement Benefits on file with IPERS. - Are not eligible to receive military retirement or disability pay in lieu of military retirement, unless the retirement pay is for nonregular service.
-Examples include service in the military reserve or National Guard.
+- · Are vested by service. - · Have an application for retirement benefits on file with IPERS. - Are not eligible to receive military retirement or disability pay in lieu of military retirement, unless the retirement pay is for nonregular service (for example, service in the military reserve or National Guard).